-Mountz, The Torque Tool Specialists®, hosted a torque webinar about how to select a precision torque wrench, comparing the technology and quality differences between a click wrench versus a cam-over wrench.
-Each wrench is built with a mechanism to limit the amount of torque an operator applies.
+How do you select a precision torque wrench when comparing the technology and quality differences between a click wrench and a cam-over wrench?
+Each wrench mechanism design limits the amount of torque an operator applies.
 The type of torque limiting mechanism is what separates these wrenches in ensuring accuracy and precision.

-Applying the right amount of torque to each fastener maximizes its holding potential.
+Applying the correct torque to each fastener maximizes it’s holding potential.
 When too much torque is applied, it can strip or crimp threads, damage the fastener, or harm the assembly.
 Under-tightening can cause a screw or bolt to work free under stress, vibration, and fall out.

 The most common type of torque wrench in the world, and the simplest, is the click wrench.
 Click wrenches are basic tools.
 A click wrench typically deflects by 3° and emits an audible “click” sound when the predetermined torque amount is reached.
-The click mechanism is not a 100 % process safe as the wrench is easily susceptible to torque failures and over-torque results.
-Often an operator misses the “click” sound nor feels the click movement.
-Because a click wrench does not physically prevent an operator from applying additional force he/she unknowingly generating over-torque.
+The click mechanism is not 100 % process safe as the wrench is easily susceptible to torque failures and over-torque results.
+Often an operator misses the “click” sound nor feels the click movement because a click wrench does not physically prevent an operator from applying additional force.
+They unknowingly generate over-torque.

-Engineered with a cam-over technology, the poka-yoke wrench prevents over-torque.
-The wrench uses an internal cam-over mechanism to reduce the risk of operator error by disengaging once torque is reached.
-Implementing this error-proofing wrench removes the operator’s influence out of the torque equation and delivers an accurate and repeatable fastening result than a standard click type wrench.
-You can provide cam-over wrench to any operator and have the confidence that he/she will deliver the correct torque, time after time.
+The poka-yoke wrench features cam-over technology and prevents over-torque.
+The wrench uses an internal cam-over mechanism to reduce the risk of operator error by disengaging once torque is achieved.
+Implementing this error-proofing wrench removes the operator’s influence on the torque equation and delivers an accurate and repeatable fastening result than a standard click-type wrench.
+You can provide a cam-over wrench to any operator and be confident that they will deliver the correct torque, time after time.

-Safeguarding against fastening failures requires you to deploy a torque wrench designed error-proofing for the assembly process.
-Learn the quality benefits of upgrading from a click wrench to a cam-over torque wrench, which physically prevents its operator from applying too much torque.
+You can learn the benefits of upgrading from a click wrench to a cam-over torque wrench, which physically prevents its operator from applying too much torque from this webinar.

 What You Will Learn: